Endogenous Heteroskedasticity in Linear Models: Introduction

-Given the identification result, estimation is simple and can be implemented empirically in a two-step procedure.
-First, the skedastic function in the first step can be estimated using flexible scale function methods suggested in \citet{RomanoWolf17} and \citet{Wooldridge10}.\footnote{The parametric model in the first-stage is mainly used due to the curse of dimensionality problem, since most empirical work uses multiple control variables.
-In a nonparemetric case, estimation could rely on methods suggested by \citet{JiSuXiao15} and \cite{LintonXiao19}.} Given the estimate of the skedastic function, the CF can be computed as the normalized errors from the first-stage regression.\footnote{We note that under heteroskedasticity in the first-stage regression, by assuming the availability of a valid exogenous IV, the CF can be identified by using a flexible parametric model for the skedastic function.
-By normalizing the variance of the error term in the first-stage equation, a valid CF variable can be constructed.} In the second step, one performs a simple linear regression with a CF approach.
+Estimation is implemented in a two-step procedure.
+First, the skedastic function in the first step can be estimated using flexible scale function methods suggested in \citet{RomanoWolf17}.
+Given the estimate of the skedastic function, the CF can be computed as the normalized errors from the first-stage regression.
+In the second step, one performs a simple linear regression with a CF approach.
 Empirically, this step uses an OLS regression of the dependent variable on the endogenous, exogenous, and CF variables augmented with their interacting terms.
-We establish the limiting statistical properties of the proposed estimator.
-Mild sufficient conditions are provided for the two-step estimator to have desired asymptotic properties, namely, consistency and asymptotic normality.
-In addition, we develop statistical inference procedures by estimating the asymptotic variance-covariance matrix with the generated regressors.
+We establish the limiting statistical properties of the proposed two-step estimator.
+Mild sufficient conditions are provided for the estimator to have desired asymptotic properties, namely, consistency and asymptotic normality.
+The limiting theory presented here incorporates elements of both the CF and generated regressors.

+In addition, we develop practical statistical inference procedures by suggesting an estimator for the asymptotic variance-covariance matrix with the generated regressors.
+We formally establish the consistency of the estimator of the variance-covariance matrix.
+The proposed methods provide foundation for general inference procedures.
+Testing for general linear hypotheses is easily accommodated by Wald type tests, and non-linear hypothesis are readily available by employing the Delta method.

 We also evaluate the finite sample performance of the proposed methods using Monte Carlo exercises.
 Numerical simulations confirm that the presence of heteroskedasticity in the structural equation induces bias in the 2SLS estimator.
 Moreover, heteroskedasticity in the first-stage equation may amplify the bias.
-The proposed CF method is able to produce unbiased estimates.
+The proposed CF method is able to produce estimates that concentrate around the true value of the target parameter.
 In addition, results improve when the sample size increases.

 Finally, we present an empirical application that illustrates the framework discussed in this paper.
 We apply the estimator to study the effect of public-sponsored training program Job Training Partnership Act (JTPA) on future earnings.
 We estimate the effect of interest using the CF, and for comparison, the 2SLS.
 Empirical results show evidence that the 2SLS-IV estimator (the typical application in other papers that used the JTPA data) is substantially smaller than the alternative CF methods.